I created a spending tracker product, because I loathe subscriptions

 Then I had a brainwave: why not just store those rules in a sheet, instead of in code?
 So now the rules are in a spreadsheet of their own.

-Now if I want to add a new bank, I just add a new rule and it’s go.
+Now if I need to add a new bank, I just add a new rule and it’s go.
 The same goes for categories.

 Once a month - or even once a quarter if I’m lazy - I download the CSVs from the banks, and upload them to Google Drive.
 Then I just refresh the sheet.